math-practice/interchain-emblem-renderer/readme.md

 - When manipulating the generated shape in apps such as Illustrator, please make sure to *Outline Stroke* to preserve the stroke width upon scaling.

 ## Embed animated emblem
 For placement of animated emblem on a webpage, put one of the below code in a place where the emblem needs to be displayed.
-[This page](https://math-practice.github.io/interchain-emblem-renderer/embed.html) is an example.
+[This page](https://math-practice.github.io/interchain-emblem-renderer/demo.html) showcases embedded emblems.

 #### Basic example
 This code will place the emblem in its place, using all the default setting except `data-size`, which is set to be `300`px.